15 Different Types of Australian Parrots

 Also, these Australian parrots are medium-sized, with a length of 13 – 15 inches long.

-Red-rumped Parrots have green foreheads and crowns, which give them their distinctive red-crowned appearance.
+Red-rumped Parrots have green foreheads and crowns, giving them a distinctive red-crowned appearance.

 The rest of their body is mainly bright green with blue wings and tail feathers.